LinuxCommandLibrary

 DESCRIPTION

 arecord is a command-line sound recorder for ALSA soundcard drivers.
-It records audio from sound cards and saves it in various formats including WAV, AU, and raw audio.
+It captures audio from sound cards and saves it in various formats including WAV, AU, VOC, and raw audio.
+The tool supports configurable sample rates, bit depths, and channel counts.
+The shorthand format cd sets 16-bit signed little-endian stereo at 44100 Hz.
+Raw output can be piped to encoders like lame for MP3 conversion.
+It is the recording counterpart to aplay.

 PARAMETERS